cloudflare/cloudflare-docs/content/api-shield/management-and-monitoring/api-routing/_index.md

 4. Expand the row for your Source Endpoint and note the **operation ID** field.
 5. Select the copy icon to copy the operation ID to your clipboard.

-Once your Source Endpoints are added to Endpoint Management, use the following API calls to create and verify routes on any given operation ID:
+Once your Source Endpoints are added to Endpoint Management, use the following process to create and verify routes on any given operation ID:

 ### Create a route

 {{<render file="_routing.md" withParameters="Create;;route">}}

+{{<render file="_routing-path-variables.md">}}

 ### Edit a route